 MPB Communications is developing solutions to the monitoring requirements of spacecraft based on its fiber-laser and Fiber Bragg Grating (FBG) expertise.
-The FSD for ESA's Proba-2 will be the first demonstration of a full fiber-optic sensor network in the space environment on a satellite.
-The FSD design incorporates both adaptations of standard fiber-optic components as well as custom-designed sensors and fiber-optic cabling to meet the requirements of operation in space and the monitoring needs of spacecraft propulsion systems.
-Of particular emphasis were methodologies to integrate the sensors with the spacecraft while maintaining the sensor calibration.
+The FSD for ESA's Proba-2 is the first demonstration of a full fiber-optic sensor network in the space environment on a satellite.
+The FSD design incorporates both adaptations of standard fiber-optic components as well as custom-designed sensors and fiber-optic cabling to meet the requirements of operation in space and the monitoring needs of spacecraft propulsion systems: